-Currently, Drupalize.Me offers tutorials on Views as a contributed module to Drupal 7.
-In Drupal 8, Views is part of core.
-While there are some new features, the Views UI hasn't changed very much, so most tutorials on Views will still be relevant to a Drupal 8 site builder.
-See also the external resources section below for Drupal 8-specific resources for Views.
+Currently, Drupalize.Me offers tutorials on Views for Drupal 8 (in core) and Drupal 7 (as a contributed module).
+While there are some new features, the Views UI hasn't changed very much, so most tutorials on Views for Drupal 7 will still be relevant to Drupal 8.

-For themers and site builders, one key difference is how theme information is accessed and how to override template files.
-Consult our Drupal 8 theming guide for how to set up your local environment for theme development and how to override template files.
+For themers and site builders, one key difference in Drupal 8 is how theme information is accessed and how to override template files.
+See Overview: Theming Views for more information.

 These tutorials in the Markup in Drupal series go into more detail about controlling markup output in Views: